timescale/docs.timescale.com-content/using-timescaledb/telemetry.md

 run, this will disable telemetry for the entire instance.
 Note that superuser privileges are necessary to run `ALTER SYSTEM`.

-After running the desired command, reload the new server configuration in order for the configuration changes to take effect.
+After running the desired command, reload the new server configuration with `SELECT pg_reload_conf()` in order for the configuration changes to take effect.

 If at a later time you wish to re-enable version checking and telemetry, either